5 steps to bring DevX automation to your company

 As developers embraced the new paradigm, they found themselves navigating a complex landscape of tools and technologies.
 They had to master containerization tools like Docker, orchestration tools like Kubernetes, and infrastructure as code tools like Terraform.
 This added an extra layer of complexity to their daily tasks, requiring developers to acquire new skills and stay updated with the latest trends in the rapidly evolving DevOps ecosystem.

-As a platform engineer, understanding this historical context is crucial.
-It helps you appreciate the challenges faced by developers and the need for a more streamlined approach.
+I hope this historical context helped you understand the whole platform engineering vs DevOps debate.
+It should also make you appreciate the challenges faced by developers and the need for a more streamlined approach.

-Embracing Platform Engineering: Facilitating a Focus on Core Competencies
+Platform Engineering Benefits: Facilitating a Focus on Core Competencies

 The rise of platform engineering addresses these challenges.
-As a platform engineer, your role is to act as an architect of shared infrastructure, tooling, and platforms for developers.
-By standardizing processes and providing consumable services, you empower developers to focus on what they do best: writing code and delivering value.
+One of the benefits of platform engineering is that there is now a dedicated team to act as an architect of shared infrastructure, tooling, and platforms for developers.
+By standardizing processes and providing consumable services, this team empower developers to focus on what they do best: writing code and delivering value.

-This approach not only streamlines the development process but also benefits platform engineers by establishing standardization and governance across these services.
+Platform engineering tools not only streamline the development process but also benefits platform engineers by establishing standardization and governance across these services.
 The result is a more focused and efficient work environment for both developers and platform engineers which fosters innovation and fast shipping.

 Adopting a Customer-Centric Approach: The Key to Excellence

-Effective platform engineering begins with a deep understanding of the challenges faced by developers.
+You can only start to reap the benefits of platform engineering when you have a deep understanding of the challenges faced by developers.
 Just as businesses conduct market research to identify customer needs and pain points, platform engineers must invest time and effort in understanding the daily obstacles developers encounter.
 Take the time to survey developers within your organization, familiarize yourself with their workflows, and see if they're able to focus on their core job of application development or not.
 Try to minimize or automate away any non-value-adding activities that distract them from their work and reduce their overall productivity.

-The cornerstone of excelling in platform engineering lies in adopting this customer-centric approach towards developers.
+The cornerstone of excelling in platform engineering versus DevOps lies in adopting this customer-centric approach towards developers.
+That in my opinion is the biggest difference between the two.
 Treating developers as your customers is all about active listening and understanding.
 By prioritizing their needs and experiences, you not only enhance your effectiveness as a platform engineer but also build a strong partnership with your developer colleagues.
 This alignment of interests can yield significant positive outcomes in terms of productivity, satisfaction, and the overall success of software teams within your organization.

 Conclusion

-In our next blog, I will talk about these core tenets and how understanding and prioritizing the needs of developers lead to the adoption of them.
+In our next blog, I will talk about best practices when it comes to platform engineering.
 These practices include creating golden paths, self-serviced environments, and some other things which we will dive into next time :)

 Platform Engineering (3 Part Series)